-201. (1) Candidates for appointment as missionaries, deaconesses, senior lecturers, auxiliary ministers and lay agents of the Church must be approved in respect of character and ability, and have received training for their special work, in accordance with the decision of the appropriate supervising Council or agency of the General Assembly.

-(2) Each candidate, when qualified, may be called by a Kirk Session (apart from missionaries) or the appropriate Council; and the Presbytery concerned shall be requested to arrange for a public commissioning or induction service in the work to which they have been appointed.

-(3) Presbyteries should not act except at the call of a Kirk Session (apart from missionaries) or the appropriate Council on the authority of the General Assembly.
+- 201. (1) Candidates for appointment as missionaries, deaconesses, senior lecturers, auxiliary ministers and lay agents of the Church must be approved in respect of character and ability, and have received training for their special work, in accordance with the decision of the appropriate supervising Council or agency of the General Assembly. - (2) Each candidate, when qualified, may be called by the appropriate Council, and in the case of auxiliary ministers, by a Kirk Session; and the Presbytery concerned shall be requested to arrange for a public commissioning or induction service in the work to which they have been appointed. - (3) Presbyteries should not act except at the call of a Kirk Session or the appropriate Council on the authority of the General Assembly.